 Are mixed martial arts the best martial art?
 Are

-kung fu lessons superior to karate?
+kung fu lessons superior to classes in karate?
 What about internal styles verses

 external styles, or hard as opposed to soft?
 Wondering how